arminc/terraform-ecs/README.md

 What are we creating:

-* VPC with a /16 ip address space and an internet gateway
+* VPC with a /16 ip address range and an internet gateway
 * We are choosing a region and a number of availability zones we want to use.
-Two in this case
+For high-availibitly we need alteast two
-* In every availability zone we are creating a private and a public subnet with a /24 ip address space
+* In every availability zone we are creating a private and a public subnet with a /24 ip address range
   * Public subnet convention is 10.x.0.x and 10.x.1.x etc..
   * Private subnet convention is 10.x.50.x and 10.x.51.x etc..
 * In the public subnet we place a NAT gateway and the LoadBalancer